ipedrazas/plano/README.md

 The API allows to define entities like Application, Components and Runtimes and create relationships between them.

 You can access the [Neo4j browser](https://localhost:7474) to see the different results.

+Plano allows you to define your architecture.
+You can upload `docker-compose` yaml files and it will map the application.

+### TODO:

+* support for AWS Cloudformation